lextm/jekyll-theme-chirpy/_posts/2005-11-3-cbc-technote-why-i-choose-jcf-and-astyle.md

 Luckily, JCF provides me a command line tool named `jcf.exe` which run very similarly to AStyle.
 JCF is under Mozilla license, while AStyle is under GPL, so both are free and open-source.

 AStyle is so powerful that it formats Java/C/C++/C# files.
 Also, it implements useful build-in styles.
-So I make no second choice (a BCB plug-in — SourceFormat — utilizes another C++ beautifier, but I never try it).
+So I make no second choice (a BCB plug-in, SourceFormat, utilizes another C++ beautifier, but I never try it).

 Compared to AStyle, JCF lacks of build-in styles, but it provides an alternative mechanism.
 You can use a cfg file to store your style, and call it whenever formatting.
 I would employ this feature to provide CBC users with some more styles (but this styles will be built-in CBC then) in future versions.